-There have been no significant changes during the three months ended March 31, 2011 to the items that we disclosed as our contractual obligations and commitments in our Form 10-K for the year ended December 31, 2010, except as follows:
+There have been no significant changes during the six months ended June 30, 2011 to the items that we disclosed as our contractual obligations and commitments in our Form 10-K for the year ended December 31, 2010, except as follows:

 On March 3, 2010, we entered into a license agreement with Daiichi-Sankyo Co., Ltd. (successor-in-interest to Asubio Pharma Co., Ltd.), or Daiichi, pursuant to which we received an exclusive license to PDE7 inhibitors claimed in certain patents and pending patent applications owned by Daiichi for use in the treatment of movement disorders and other specified indications.
-During the three months ended March 31, 2011, we entered into an amendment to the agreement with an effective date of January 5, 2011 to include addiction and compulsive disorders in the field of use.
+On January 5, 2011 we entered into an amendment to the agreement to include addiction and compulsive disorders in the field of use.
 Pursuant to the amended agreement, the development and sales milestones have also been expanded to cover two separate indications for the licensed PDE7 inhibitors, with movement disorders and other specified indications within the original field defined as one indication and addiction and compulsive disorders defined as the second indication.
 Additionally, the aggregate total of milestone payments potentially payable to Daiichi has increased to \$30.2 million for the two indications from \$23.5 million for only one indication.
 If only one of the two indications is advanced through the milestones, the total milestone payments would remain at \$23.5 million.
 These development and sales milestone payments are payable upon the achievement of certain events related to each of the two separate indications, such as successful completion of preclinical toxicology studies; dosing of human subjects in Phase 1, 2 and 3 clinical trials; receipt of marketing approval of a PDE7 inhibitor product; and reaching specified sales milestones.
 No other material terms of the agreement were amended.

-On March 25, 2011, we borrowed a second tranche of \$10.0 million from Oxford under our loan and security agreement, or Tranche 2.
-Tranche 2 bears interest at an annual fixed rate of 8.56%.
+On March 25, 2011, we borrowed Tranche 2 from Oxford, which bears interest at an annual fixed rate of 8.56%.
 Payments due under Tranche 2 are interest only, payable monthly, in arrears, through October 31, 2011.
 Beginning November 1, 2011, 36 payments of principal and interest are payable monthly, in arrears.
 All unpaid principal and accrued and unpaid interest on Tranche 2 are due and payable on October 21, 2014.
-We made a one-time facility fee payment to Oxford of \$50,000 for Tranche 2.
+We made a facility fee payment to Oxford of \$50,000 for Tranche 2.
 Upon the last payment date of the amounts borrowed under Tranche 2, whether on the maturity date, on the date of any prepayment or on the date of acceleration in the event of a default, we will be required to pay Oxford a final payment fee equal to 4.0% of Tranche 2 (\$400,000).

 On March 25, 2011, we also entered into an amendment to our loan and security agreement with Oxford to amend the prepayment provisions of the agreement.
-Prior to the amendment, if we elected to prepay any outstanding amounts, the prepayment clause required us to prepay all, but not less than all, of the amounts outstanding under Tranche 1 and Tranche 2, and we were also required to pay a prepayment fee equal to 1.0% of the then-outstanding principal amounts of Tranche 1 and Tranche 2.
-As a result of the amendment, we are now permitted to prepay all, but not less than all, of the outstanding principal and unpaid interest of either Tranche 1 or Tranche 2 at any time upon prior notice to Oxford and the payment of a fee equal to 1.0% of the then-outstanding principal amount of the tranche being prepaid.
+Prior to the amendment, if we elected to prepay any outstanding amounts, the prepayment clause required us to prepay all of the amounts outstanding under Tranche 1 and Tranche 2, and we were also required to pay a prepayment fee equal to 1.0% of the then-outstanding principal amounts of Tranche 1 and Tranche 2.
+As a result of the amendment, we are now permitted to prepay all of the outstanding principal and accrued and unpaid interest of either Tranche 1 or Tranche 2 at any time upon prior notice to Oxford and the payment of a fee equal to 1.0% of the then-outstanding principal amount of the tranche being prepaid.